 Safety isn’t something you do now and then, or when it’s convenient.
 Safety is never being satisfied, it’s always working to be better.

-Our vision is to create a culture and environment where employees work injury free.
+Our safety vision is to create a culture and environment where employees work injury free.
 Maintaining the health and safety of our employees is a core value of our company and is embodied by every Pierson employee.

 Our continued progress in workplace safety, including each person taking personal responsibility, contributes to our “injury free” culture.
 “Injury free” is not a goal or a target; it is our commitment to our employees.

 Commitment is when you walk the walk.
 It’s what makes safety practices meaningful rather than mechanical.
 It’s what inspires employees to contribute personally to workplace safety.
 Building a commitment to safety has been shown to significantly reduce injuries on our work sites.